micmejia/bible-dump/NKJV/Jeremiah/Jer 30.md

 For behold, the days are coming,' says the Lord, 'that I will bring back from captivity My people Israel and Judah,' says the Lord.
 'And I will cause them to return to the land that I gave to their fathers, and they shall possess it.' "

 ###### 4
-Now these _are_ the words that the Lord spoke concerning Israel and Judah.
+Now these are the words that the Lord spoke concerning Israel and Judah.

 ###### 5
 "For thus says the Lord: 'We have heard a voice of trembling, Of fear, and not of peace.

 ###### 6
 Ask now, and see, Whether a man is ever in labor with child?
-So why do I see every man _with_ his hands on his loins Like a woman in labor, And all faces turned pale?
+So why do I see every man with his hands on his loins Like a woman in labor, And all faces turned pale?

 ###### 7
 Alas!
-For that day _is_ great, So that none _is_ like it; And it _is_ the time of Jacob's trouble, But he shall be saved out of it.
+For that day is great, So that none is like it; And it is the time of Jacob's trouble, But he shall be saved out of it.

 ###### 8
-'For it shall come to pass in that day,' Says the Lord of hosts, '_That_ I will break his yoke from your neck, And will burst your bonds; Foreigners shall no more enslave them.
+'For it shall come to pass in that day,' Says the Lord of hosts, 'That I will break his yoke from your neck, And will burst your bonds; Foreigners shall no more enslave them.

 ###### 9
 But they shall serve the Lord their God, And David their king, Whom I will raise up for them.

 ###### 10
 'Therefore do not fear, O My servant Jacob,' says the Lord, 'Nor be dismayed, O Israel; For behold, I will save you from afar, And your seed from the land of their captivity.
-Jacob shall return, have rest and be quiet, And no one shall make _him_ afraid.
+Jacob shall return, have rest and be quiet, And no one shall make him afraid.

 ###### 11
-For I _am_ with you,' says the Lord, 'to save you; Though I make a full end of all nations where I have scattered you, Yet I will not make a complete end of you.
+For I am with you,' says the Lord, 'to save you; Though I make a full end of all nations where I have scattered you, Yet I will not make a complete end of you.
 But I will correct you in justice, And will not let you go altogether unpunished.'

 ###### 12
-"For thus says the Lord: 'Your affliction _is_ incurable, Your wound _is_ severe.
+"For thus says the Lord: 'Your affliction is incurable, Your wound is severe.

 ###### 13
-_There is_ no one to plead your cause, That you may be bound up; You have no healing medicines.
+There is no one to plead your cause, That you may be bound up; You have no healing medicines.

 ###### 14
-All your lovers have forgotten you; They do not seek you; For I have wounded you with the wound of an enemy, With the chastisement of a cruel one, For the multitude of your iniquities, _Because_ your sins have increased.
+All your lovers have forgotten you; They do not seek you; For I have wounded you with the wound of an enemy, With the chastisement of a cruel one, For the multitude of your iniquities, Because your sins have increased.

 ###### 15
 Why do you cry about your affliction?
-Your sorrow _is_ incurable.
-Because of the multitude of your iniquities, _Because_ your sins have increased, I have done these things to you.
+Your sorrow is incurable.
+Because of the multitude of your iniquities, Because your sins have increased, I have done these things to you.

 ###### 16
 'Therefore all those who devour you shall be devoured; And all your adversaries, every one of them, shall go into captivity; Those who plunder you shall become plunder, And all who prey upon you I will make a prey.

 ###### 17
-For I will restore health to you And heal you of your wounds,' says the Lord, 'Because they called you an outcast _saying:_ "This _is_ Zion; No one seeks her." '
+For I will restore health to you And heal you of your wounds,' says the Lord, 'Because they called you an outcast saying: "This is Zion; No one seeks her." '

 ###### 18
 "Thus says the Lord: 'Behold, I will bring back the captivity of Jacob's tents, And have mercy on his dwelling places; The city shall be built upon its own mound, And the palace shall remain according to its own plan.